Coronavirus latest: Half of humanity confined by pandemic | DW | 02.04.2020

 Updates in Universal Coordinated Time (UTC/GMT)

 15:35 Germany will allow some 40,000 foreign seasonal field workers to enter the country for work in April, the Interior, Agricultural, and Labor ministries have agreed.
+An additional 40,000 workers will be permitted to enter the country in May.
 Germany had feared significant losses to crops as travel restrictions imposed due to the coronavirus prevent seasonal workers from entering the country in time for the spring harvest.
 The laborers will come primarily from eastern Europe and are required to arrive by plane.
 The number is capped at 40,000 to allow for a strict selection process to ensure a high standard of health.
 Agricultural Minister Julia Klöckner said the harvesters will work separately from local employees for the first 14 days.

 15:00 Over 3.9 billion people — more than half of humanity — are in confinement due to the coronavirus, according to Thursday tally conducted by French news agency AFP.
 Coronavirus prevention measures that include required or recommended confinement, curfews, and quarantines have been put in place in over 90 countries and territories.
 Thailand was the most recent country to enact a curfew, which will come into effect on Friday, pushing the tally over the halfway point.